-Brand Names: Acephen, Feverall, Mapap, Uniserts
+Brand Names: Acephen, Feverall, FeverAll Jr. Strength, Mapap, Uniserts

-Generic Name: acetaminophen (rectal) (Pronunciation: a SEET a MIN oh fen)
+Generic Name: acetaminophen (rectal)

 Acetaminophen may also be used for purposes not listed in this medication guide.

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Stop using this medication and call your doctor at once if you have a serious side effect such as:
+Stop using this medicine and call your doctor at once if you have:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about acetaminophen?

 Do not use more of this medication than is recommended.
 An overdose of acetaminophen can damage your liver or cause death.
 Call your doctor at once if you have nausea, pain in your upper stomach, itching, loss of appetite, dark urine, clay-colored stools, or jaundice (yellowing of your skin or eyes).